raldblox/raldblox/README.md

 ### Hi there, I'm Rald 👋

-## I am a web3 developer, mechanical engineer, financial trader and a pro-active problem-solver that strategically blend my creativity with technical expertise.
+## I am a web3 developer, mechanical engineer, financial trader and a pro-active problem-solver that strategically blend passion and creativity with my technical expertise.
 - 🔭 I’m currently working on an ecosystem of web tools, technologies and applications that work together to provide a decentralized web experience.
 - 🌱 I’m currently learning everything related to enterprise-level blockchain, quantum computing, UX/UI design and data science.
 - 👯 I’m looking to collaborate on ethereum smart contracts development for DeFi, DAOs and NFTs application.